Mounted Patrol Unit

 SPF’s support of the MPU is ongoing, including things like ongoing training with Buck Brannaman and the McGinnis Meadows Cattle & Guest Ranch, facility improvements, and the purchase of new horses.
 Our most recent investment included the purchase of two patrol horses, Doobie and McLovin, who joined the unit in the summer of 2021.
 In 2022, the MPU was assigned to the Special Operations Bureau, joining SWAT, K-9, the Arson Bomb Squad (ABS), and the Harbor Patrol Unit.

 In 2023 the Mounted Patrol Unit transitioned once again and became part of SPD’s Relational Policing Unit, which falls under the umbrella of the Professional Standards Bureau.
-Relational Policing is a great fit for this Unit, as community-building is a key strength.
+Relational Policing is a great fit for the Mounted Unit, as community-building is a key strength.
 The highly visible and approachable horses draw people of all ages and from all walks of life, enabling rewarding connections between Mounted Patrol Unit officers and members of the community.

 Horses are natural peacekeepers, known for their ability to soothe anxiety, reduce stress, and help mitigate trauma.